gajanan999/WeatherApi/README.md

 	For swagger-ui use the following url
 		 http://{hostname}:8080/swagger-ui.html

 ##  Log file
 	log file will be created at same directory where you are running the project you can configure logger details using application.property file

 ##  Future Scope
+	1. We can improvise the logging
+	2. We can add ssl integration into it
+	3. We can implement password encryption and decryption from frontend and backend as well
+	4. More Test coverage of the code